w3z315/a10c-simpit-pcbs/ufc/arduino/README.md

 # A10C UFC Arduino

+> [!IMPORTANT]
+> This project uses an altered version of DCS-BIOS-arduino-library.
+It is included in the `lib/` directory.

 This directory contains the code for the A10C UFC (Up Front Controller) project.
 The project is designed to interface with DCS:Worlds A-10C II using an Arduino Nano and the DCS-BIOS over COM.
 The UFC includes functionality for various buttons and LEDs found on the ingame A10C UFC, such as Master Caution lights that are flashing, or dimming the backlight.

 ## Table of Contents